Master Agreement (E204CW)

 2. A license agreement that protects the Software to the same extent as this Agreement accompanies each copy of the Software, and the recipient agrees to the terms and conditions of the license agreement;

 3. Customer reproduces all copyright and trademark attributions and notices; and

 4. Customer does not charge a fee to others for the use of the Software.

-q.
-"Sharing Tools" means publishing capabilities included with Online Services that allow Customer to make Customer Content and Value-Added Applications available to third parties or Anonymous Users.
+r.
+"Sharing Tools" means publishing capabilities included with Customer's authorized use of Online Services or ArcGIS Enterprise that allow Customer to make Customer Content and Value-Added Applications available to third parties or Anonymous Users.

 2.2 License and Subscription Types.
 Esri provides Software Products under one or more of the license or subscription types identified in the definitions above.
 The Documentation and Ordering Documents identify which license or subscription type(s) applies to the ordered Products.